 That goes to show you can teach a dog a new behavior.

 You just need to be consistent and patient in your approach.

 Are Raw-Fed Dogs Aggressive?
 Bottom Line

 Were you familiar with this myth?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section below this blog post!